UPACM/algolympics-site/src/2024/data/faq.md

 <br />
 <hr />

-You may view the rules and mechanics of the contest [here](https://docs.google.com/document/d/1eU6x1DzO5A-zo2ff5UTXpKPXeLrIXvyJwlFyAIY8N2E/edit?usp=sharing).
+You may view the rules and mechanics of the contest in the [mechanics page](https://algolympics.upacm.net/2024/mechanics/) or in the [official document file](https://docs.google.com/document/d/1eU6x1DzO5A-zo2ff5UTXpKPXeLrIXvyJwlFyAIY8N2E/edit?usp=sharing).

 # Which programming languages are allowed?